zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Silvia continues, “Some speakers,” meaning some of the people who are talking, “sound garbled and others sound muffled.”
 If someon e sounds “garbled” (garbled), he is difficult to understand.
 It’s simi lar to “distorted.”
 “Muffled” (muffled) is when sound is not loud enough, perhaps  because someone is covering the microphone or someone is not speaking very clearly.
 Young says, “And when you can make out what the speakers are sa ying, their voices are tinny.”

-“To make (make) out what someone is saying” means t o be able to understand what the other person is saying.
+“To make (make) out what someone is saying” means to be able to understand what the other person is saying.
 We also use this p hrasal verb when we are trying to read something that is very difficult bec ause it isn’t written very clearly – maybe it was written with a pencil and it’s hard to  read.
 “I can’t make out what

 this says.”
 I can’t understand it.
 Young also compl ains that some of the people in the recording have voices that sound “tinny” (tinny ).
 If you have a “tinny” voice, it’s very high-pitched or difficult to understand.
 Well, that’s even more than tinny.